MuhammadFuzail591/personal-goals/README.md

 # November 18, 2025

-### This Week's Goal: Focus on Building Portfolio and to some extent Learn Accessibility from web.dev.
+### This Week's Goal: Focus on Building Dev Portfolio and to some extent Learn Accessibility from web.dev.

 ## Things I'll Do This Week:
 - [x] Portfolio building